Rajneeshpuram: Tensions and conflict

 The town of Antelope, Oregon, became a focal point of the conflict.
 It was the nearest town to the ranch, and had a population of under 60.
 Initially, Rajneesh's followers had purchased only a small number of lots in Antelope.
 After the activist group 1000 Friends of Oregon became involved, Antelope denied the sannyasins a business permit for their mail-order operation, and more sannyasins moved into the town.
 In April 1982, Antelope held a vote to disincorporate itself, to prevent itself being taken over.
 By this time, there were enough Rajneeshee residents to defeat the measure.
 In May 1982, the residents of the Rancho Rajneesh commune voted to incorporate the separate city of Rajneeshpuram on the ranch.
 Apart from the control of Antelope and the land-use question, there were other disputes.
 The commune leadership took an aggressive stance on many issues and initiated litigation against various groups and individuals.

 Guest houses built by Rajneesh followers.

 The June 1983 bombing of Hotel Rajneesh, a Rajneeshee-owned hotel in Portland, by the Islamist militant group Jamaat ul-Fuqra further heightened tensions.
 The display of semi-automatic weapons acquired by the Rajneeshpuram Peace Force created an image of imminent violence.
 The Peace Force was heavily armed with Uzi Model B carbines, Galil rifles, Ruger Mini-14 carbines, M1A rifles, CAR-15 carbines, Ruger Model 44 carbines, and Smith & Wesson .357 revolvers.
 Rumors arose of the National Guard being called in to arrest Rajneesh.
 At the same time, the commune was embroiled in a range of legal disputes.
 Oregon Attorney General David B. Frohnmayer maintained that the city was essentially an arm of a religious organization, and that its incorporation thus violated the principle of separation of church and state.
-1000 Friends of Oregon claimed that the city violated state land-use laws.
+1000 Friends of Oregon, who had seen success in prior land-use suits, fought against Rajneeshpuram's incorporation and claimed that the city violated state land-use laws.
 In 1983, a lawsuit was filed by the State of Oregon to invalidate the city's incorporation, and many attempts to expand the city further were legally blocked, prompting followers to attempt to build in nearby Antelope, which was briefly named Rajneesh, when sufficient numbers of Rajneeshees registered to vote there and won a referendum on the subject.